 Read our full Asics Sonicblast review

-The Asics Gel-Cumulus line is designed to be a more affordable alternative to the Gel-Nimbus 27, and also differs from the max-cushioned design of the Nimbus and the Novablast 5, standing 37.5mm tall at the heel and 29.5mm at the forefoot.
+The Asics Gel-Cumulus line is designed to be a more affordable alternative to the Gel-Nimbus 28, and also differs from the max-cushioned design of the Nimbus and the Novablast by having a lower stack height and a more traditional feel all round.

-However, the foam in the Gel-Cumulus 27 lacks energy return, and it’s not the most versatile shoe despite being quite lightweight.
-For our money, the Novablast 5 is the better shoe for the same price, offering a more cushioned and versatile ride.
+However, the foam in the Gel-Cumulus 28 is not particularly energetic, and it’s a very versatile shoe despite being quite lightweight, only really working well for easy and steady runs in our experience.
+For our money, the Novablast is the better shoe for the same price, offering a more cushioned and fun ride.

 Asics Metaspeed Edge Tokyo